azagoruyko/rigBuilder/README.md

 ## Widget template notes

-- The legacy `lineEdit` template has been removed.
+- The legacy `lineEdit` template has been deprecated and removed (since v5.4.0).
 - Use `lineEditAndButton` instead (you can keep the button disabled when needed).
 - Older module data that still contains `lineEdit` is auto-converted to `lineEditAndButton` at load time for backward compatibility.